Redshift vs BigQuery: The 2026 Enterprise Decision Guide

 That maps cleanly to enterprise scenarios.

-If your teams run recurring dashboards every day, on provisioned infrastructure, Redshift is usually the financially cleaner choice.
-You can reserve capacity and know what you are paying for.
+If your teams run recurring dashboards every day on provisioned infrastructure, Redshift is usually the financially cleaner choice.
+You reserve capacity and know what you’re paying for.
 Finance likes that.
 Procurement likes that.
 Platform teams like that.

 If analysts and data scientists query large datasets irregularly, BigQuery often wins.
-Paying by query is efficient when you are not keeping compute warm all day.
+Paying by query is efficient when you’re not keeping compute warm all day.

 TCO depends on people, not just compute

-The headline price is not the bill.
-Your TCO also includes the talent and consulting profile needed to operate the platform well.
+The headline price isn’t the bill.
+Your total cost of ownership also includes the talent and consulting profile needed to operate the platform well.

 Consider the hidden line items:

-• Redshift hidden cost is specialist effort.
-You need people who can tune performance and manage the cluster well.
+• Redshift’s hidden cost is specialist effort - you need people who can tune performance and manage the cluster well.

-• BigQuery hidden cost is query sprawl.
-You need governance so teams do not run expensive scans without discipline.
+• BigQuery’s hidden cost is query sprawl - you need governance so teams don’t run expensive scans without discipline.

-• Redshift procurement upside is reserved instance savings and a more forecastable run rate.
+• Redshift’s procurement upside is reserved-instance savings and a more forecastable run rate.

-• BigQuery operating upside is lower admin burden and faster setup for new workloads.
+• BigQuery’s operating upside is lower admin burden and faster setup for new workloads.

-A direct way to frame redshift vs bigquery with finance is this:
+A direct way to frame Redshift vs BigQuery with finance:

 Cost lensRedshiftBigQuery